boyter/boyter.org/content/posts/building-an-api-rate-limiter-in-go-for-searchcode.md

 }
 ```

 I do keep an eye on the above while its running to ensure the map never fills up and thankfully the most entries I have ever seen was a few hundred at times and generally its cleared out except for a single IP address every time the decrement works.
 Probably not the most memory efficient thing around but does not appear to have triggered any additional GC pauses.
+In addition the load average on the search servers has gone down very slightly.

 So is this a perfect implementation?
 No. However it works well enough and there is scope to improve it at a later date if required.
 Assuming I need to expand on the code I will but in this case it achieved my simple goal of restricting a certain abuse of the system.
 Some ideas I have to improve it would be moving the map into redis to ensure it persists between API deployments, but this comes at the cost of latency and/or complexity if I keep the check in a in process map and sync it across.
+Of course redis already supports rate limiting patterns itself if you need it https://redislabs.com/redis-best-practices/basic-rate-limiting/

+There is also the option to use an existing library such as tollbooth for this https://github.com/didip/tollbooth however generally I would rather not pull in another dependency when a reasonable implementation is only 30 or so lines of code.

 By the way, if you were planning on using searchcode's API and now are getting throttled, get in contact with me.
 We can hammer out a commercial agreement and I can ensure you get your own special rate limit applied.